-Try this easy way to keep the paint off your carpeting when you’re painting baseboard: Roll out 2-in. wide packing tape so its upper edge rests about 1/2 in. above the carpeting on the baseboard.
+Try this easy way to keep the paint off your carpeting when you’re painting baseboard: Roll out 2-inch wide packing tape so its upper edge rests about a 1/2-inch above the carpeting on the baseboard.
 The tape should rest lightly on the baseboard so it doesn’t adhere.
 Then tuck this edge down behind the carpet edge, first with your fingers, then with a wide putty knife.
 Remove the tape carefully after the paint dries. — James Aleo

 Get-a-Grip Shop Vacuum

 Sick and tired of trying to pick up and move my shop vacuum with nowhere to grab, I finally mounted a large door handle directly onto the top.
 I used four 1/2-inch No. 8 sheet metal screws.
 Try it.
 You’ll wonder why you didn’t do this years ago. — Al Seibert